 Ms. Shortt’s "Afro Pick: Don’t Go, Don’t Grow" draws from her own experiences as both a mother and a daughter.
 It depicts a moment of transition; of taking ownership and letting go.
 It does so using an object with a rich cultural history over 5,500 years old.

-*The top pice of the Afro pick handle will change every so often in celebration of my African American narratives so keep stoping by.
+*The top piece of the Afro pick handle will change every so often in celebration of my African American narratives so keep stopping by.

 AFRO PICK: DON'T GO, DON'T GROW

 The second selected sculpture, “Tulip Bulb” is by artist Emily Teall.
-The piece draws on natural imagery of bulbs and wombs to evoke a gestation period.
 Ms. Teall is a multimedia artist with particular interests in sculpture, painting, and installation art.
 Ms. Teall’s current work draws from experiences with social anxiety and the role of the body in (particularly a female) identity.
 Ms. Teall is also a member of the The Norwalk Art Space’s inaugural class of Resident Artists.